Can I get Virgin Media in my area?

 BT has somewhat of an unfair advantage in this respect, since the government has been subsidising the rollout of fibre (superfast) broadband on the Openreach network for the last several years.
 However, you can't fairly say that Virgin Media has not taken advantage.
 As Virgin Media owns and maintains its own network, it can decide how fast the whole thing runs.

-You may not be able to get Virgin Media everywhere, but those who can enjoy the fastest widely available broadband speeds in the UK.
+You may not be able to get Virgin Media everywhere, but those who can can enjoy some of the fastest widely available broadband speeds in the UK.
 Up to three times faster, in fact, than its closest competitors.

 If you can’t get Virgin Media, we recommend you try Sky instead